ethersphere/swarm-docs/blog/poc3.md

 The references of data chunks are themselves packaged into a chunk which in turn has its own hash.
 In this way the content gets mapped into a merkle tree the root hash of which, called the Swarm hash is used as a reference to a file.
 When this reference then is used to retrieve the file, the client can recursively unpack the tree by fetching the individual chunks and assemble the original content.
 This hierarchical merklised swarm hash construct offers integrity protected random access into large files; the thing you do you skip to parts of video or look up a key in a database file.

 Most importantly however, this means that on the network layer, swarm only needs to take care of storing and retrieving chunks.
 Swarm is a peer-to-peer network of nodes running the swarm client.
-The network uses ethereum's devp2p/rlpx networking layer to run the bzz suite of protocols. nodes are identified with a swarm address deterministically derived from the node's ethereum account public key, which can place them in the same address space as the chunks themselves, so we can define proximity between nodes and chunks.
+The network uses ethereum's devp2p/rlpx networking layer to run the bzz suite of protocols.
+Nodes are identified with a swarm address deterministically derived from the node's ethereum account public key, which can place them in the same address space as the chunks themselves, so we can define proximity between nodes and chunks.
 The semi-permanent TCP connections between peers define an overlay network where messages can be relayed from node to node.
-The Swarm network implements a :dfn:`distributed preimage archive`, which is essentially a specific type of content addressed distributed chunk store;
+The Swarm network implements a :dfn:`distributed preimage archive` (DPA), which is essentially a specific type of content addressed distributed chunk store;
 node(s) closest to the address of a chunk do not only serve information about the content but actually host the data.
 This DPA is the underlying distributed component of the Swarm service.
 When you upload content, the chunks need to reach the nodes that are closest to it (called syncing), so that when you retrieve chunks, nodes can send requests relayed towards the chunk's address via ever closer peers.

 The viability of routing hinges on the assumption that any node (uploader/requester) can 'reach' any other node (storer).
 This can be solved by maintaining a specific :dfn:`network topology`, i.e., connectivity pattern of the overlay network called :dfn:`kademlia`.
 Kademlia overlay guarantees the existence of a route between retriever and storer relayed through a number of peers logarithmic in network size.
 This flavour of overlay is called forwarding kademlia.